MS Lunnaya Sonata

 The ship is currently owned and operated by Infoflot, which operates as both tour operator and travel agency for Russian and international river and ocean cruise deals.

 The ship is named after the famous piano sonata by Ludwig van Beethoven (1770-1827).
 It was completed in 1801 and the next year was dedicated to Beethoven's pupil, Countess Giulietta Guicciardi.
 The boat was last refurbished in 2018.
-With similar amenities is the fleetmate Lebedinoye Ozero (former MS General Vatutin).
+With similar amenities is the fleet mate Lebedinoe Ozero (former MS General Vatutin).
 From the same series (Project 302) are a total of 28 boats manufactured in the period 1983-1992.
-All these ships are with diesel-electric propulsion (three propellers) and originally designed with capacity 332 passengers (max).
+All these ships are with diesel-electric propulsion (three propellers) and originally designed with a capacity of 332 passengers (max).

 All cabins are air-conditioned and heated.
-Each stateroom as standard amenities offers individually controlled air-conditioning, refrigerator, phone (intercom), radio, flat TV (satellite reception), en-suite bathroom (WC, shower, wash basin, hairdryer, towels, bath products), opening window (excepting Lower Deck cabins which are with portholes).
-Suites additionally have cabinet, low table with 2 armchairs, double bed, double sofabed (4th person), floor lamps.
+Each stateroom as standard amenities offers individually controlled air-conditioning, refrigerator, phone (intercom), radio, flat TV (satellite reception), en-suite bathroom (WC, shower, washbasin, hairdryer, towels, bath products), opening window (excepting Lower Deck cabins which are with portholes).
+Suites additionally have a cabinet, low table with 2 armchairs, double bed, double sofabed (4th person), floor lamps.